boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

       TN slicing implemented using IETF technologies is described in
       {{!I-D.ietf-teas-ietf-network-slices}}.

-      Although IETF Network Slices can be use more generally, the term "IETF Network Slice" (IETF NS, or INS in short) is used in this document to describe the slice in the Transport Network domain of the overall 5G architecture, composed from RAN, TN, and CN domains.
+      Although IETF Network Slices can be use more generally, the term "IETF Network Slice" is used in this document to describe the slice in the Transport Network domain of the overall 5G architecture, composed from RAN, TN, and CN domains.